julot/sphinxcontrib-translation-assistant/README.rst

 ::

   .. translation-assistant:: /src/chapter-01.txt
+    :no-title:

 Available options:

-no_title
+no-title
   Flag indicating that the first line of the file is not a title.

-  Please note that if the first line is title, the next line won't be read as content.
+  Please note that this option will skip 2 first line of the file.

+  Line starting with ``$`` sign in not counted.

 Changes